isabella232/help-7/gitbook/superquery/team-management/team-caching-firebase.md

 ![](<../.gitbook/assets/image (98).png>)

-Under "**Team Caching**" click the "Private" button and select "Google — Firebase" from the dropdown.
+Under "**Team Caching**" click the "Private" button and select "Google &mdash; Firebase" from the dropdown.
 Then click on "**Set credentials**" to enter your Firebase details.

 ![](<../.gitbook/assets/image (99).png>)